IFileFormat

 The found file format or null.

-Returns the first file format in the chain (see Next) that can read the given data.
+Returns the first file format in the chain (see Next) that can read the given data, according to the file data prefix.

 suffix in : string